awaltrip/te-work/vending-machine/README.md

 <h1>Vending Machine Application</h1>
 <p>In this pair-programming project, Jason Ronis and I created a command-line application that mimics the properties
   and functionality of a vending machine.</p>
-<p>Requirements can be found <a href="https://github.com/awaltrip/te-work/blob/master/vending-machine/Module%201%20Capstone-Vending%20Machine%20Terminal.pdf">here</a>.</p>
+<p>The requirements for this project can be found <a href="https://github.com/awaltrip/te-work/blob/master/vending-machine/Module%201%20Capstone-Vending%20Machine%20Terminal.pdf">here</a>.</p>
 <p>We were provided with a very simple VendingMachineCLI class and Menu class to get started.
 We expanded upon those classes, and added two more:</p>
 <ol>
   <li>A VendingMachine class to hold methods and attributes that a real machine would hold, such as hold inventory and manage the monetary balance.</li>